harryliu-intel/async-toolkit/async-toolkit/m3utils/applications.design-automation.memory.lamb/README.md

 ### Release Methodology
 Releases to broad silicon teams should always be referenceable back to a specific git point.
 Generally, only do releases against an annotated git tag, to ensure reproducibility if additional HIPs are added to the released set.
-For example, to checkout the annotated tag lamb_0_0_2, you can do:
+For example, to checkout the annotated tag lamb_0_0_6, do:

 ```
 git clone --recurse-submodules https://github.com/intel-innersource/applications.design-automation.memory.lamb.git
-git checkout lamb_0_0_2
+git checkout lamb_0_0_6
 git submodule update --init # need to update submodules, when switching to a specific tag
+git config --global submodule.recurse true # will automatically update submodules when switching tags/branches
 ```

 GitHub maintains a list of the [existing annotated tags](https://github.com/intel-innersource/applications.design-automation.memory.lamb/tags) for this project.